Chart Color Schemes

 AreaSearch assessment of residential development activity positions Moonee Ponds among the top 25% of areas assessed nationwide

-Moonee Ponds averaged approximately 210 new dwelling approvals annually over the past five financial years, totalling 1,054 homes.
-As of FY-26, nine approvals have been recorded.
-Over these five years, an average of 1.6 people moved to the area per year for each dwelling built.
-This suggests a balanced supply and demand, maintaining stable market conditions.
+Moonee Ponds has averaged approximately 210 new dwelling approvals annually over the past five financial years, totalling 1,054 homes.
+As of FY-26, 14 approvals have been recorded.
+On average, 1.6 people per year move to the area for each dwelling built during this period (FY-21 to FY-25).
+This balance between supply and demand results in stable market conditions, with new properties constructed at an average expected construction cost value of $394,000.

-The average construction cost value of new properties was $394,000.
 In FY-26, $62.1 million in commercial development approvals have been recorded, indicating high local commercial activity.
-Compared to Greater Melbourne, Moonee Ponds shows moderately higher development activity, being 45.0% above the regional average per person over the five-year period.
-This suggests strong developer confidence in the location.
-New developments consist of 7.0% detached dwellings and 93.0% medium and high-density housing, appealing to downsizers, investors, and entry-level buyers.
-This trend indicates decreasing availability of developable sites and reflects changing lifestyles requiring diverse, affordable housing options.
+Compared to Greater Melbourne, Moonee Ponds shows moderately higher development activity, 45.0% above the regional average per person over the five-year period.
+This suggests strong developer confidence in the location, substantially higher than national averages.
+New development consists of 7.0% detached dwellings and 93.0% medium and high-density housing, appealing to downsizers, investors, and entry-level buyers.
+This shift from the area's existing housing (currently 45.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.
+With around 381 people per approval, Moonee Ponds indicates a mature market.

-Moonee Ponds currently has around 381 people per approval, indicating a mature market.
-By 2041, the area is expected to grow by 4,888 residents.
+By 2041, it is projected to grow by approximately 4,888 residents (AreaSearch quarterly estimate).
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development